-- ► We deployed properly labeled trash bins to different areas in our malls. - ▶ In our managed residential buildings, we implemented color-coded garbage bins for our tenants to help encourage segregation at the source.
+► We deployed properly labeled trash bins to

+▶ In our managed residential buildings, we implemented color-coded garbage bins for our tenants to help encourage segregation at the source.
 We also trained our housekeeping personnel to observe waste segregation when collecting trash.